 Data Encryption Standard (DES) with 64 bits long keys (56 effective bits).

 This functionality supports the following standard modes of operation, both for encryption and for decryption:

-- DES by itself (fast DES), - Triple DES, chaining two DES encryption and one DES decryption.
+- DES by itself (fast DES), - Triple DES.

 Each of these modes of operation can be chained in the standard Cipher Block Chaining mode (CBC).